10 tips for watching the Geminids

-2022’s Geminid meteor shower is expected to peak on the morning of December 14.
-This year, a bright waning gibbous moon will be above the horizon during the peak time (around 2 a.m.) for viewing the meteors.
-Luckily, the radiant point rises in mid-evening.
-So there will be a window of darkness – on both the evenings of December 13 and 14 – from mid-evening until moonrise around midnight.
-Read more about 2022’s Geminid meteor shower.
+2023’s Geminid meteor shower is expected to peak on December 14.
+This year, a thin waxing crescent moon won’t interfere viewing the meteors.
+And, the radiant point rises in mid-evening.
+So there will be darkness – on both the evenings of December 13 and 14 – from mid-evening until dawn.
+Read more about this year’s Geminid meteor shower.

 Moon or no moon, the Geminid meteor shower is always worth a look.
 You never know when you’ll be surprised by a bright fireball.
 The radiant, which is near the star Castor in Gemini the Twins, rises in mid-evening for all of us around the globe.
-It reaches nearly overhead around 2 a.m. (that’s why the shower is best then).
+And then, it reaches nearly overhead around 2 a.m. (that’s why the shower is best then).

-1. The peak Geminids viewing time is around 2 a.m.
+1. The peak viewing time is around 2 a.m.